Ovulation Symptoms and Signs That WILL Help You Get Pregnant!

 Knowing the particular ovulation symptoms and signs of ovulation are important.
-Did you know that you can only get pregnant about six days in a month?
-You need to have sex around ovulation, or it is “I love you SO much” sex, not “baby making sex”.
+Did you know that you can only get pregnant about six days a month?
+You need to have sex around ovulation, or it is “I love you SO much” sex, not “baby making sex.”

 What is Ovulation?

 There are many signs and symptoms of pending ovulation.
 You need to be aware of what to look out for.
 Ovulation occurs around day 14 for most women.
-That is assuming you have a average 28 day cycle.
+That is assuming you have an average 28-day cycle.
 If you have a period that doesn’t come every month or is longer than average, when you will ovulate will vary.

 Research shows that a healthy egg can be fertilized for 12 to about 24 hours after ovulation.
-After 24 hours, the egg will start to deteriorate and your chance to fertilize the egg will be gone.
-You are fertile for about 6 days each month, but the your best chances of getting pregnant occur at right before and after ovulation.
+After 24 hours, the egg will start to deteriorate, and your chance to fertilize the egg will be gone.
+You are fertile for about six days each month, but your best chances of getting pregnant occur at right before and after ovulation.

 Cervical Mucus as an Ovulation Sign

 If your mucus is too thick, it will prevent the sperm from moving.
-If they can’t move, you won’t be able to get pregnant.
+If the sperm can't move, you won't be able to get pregnant.
 There are supplements available that help improve the quality and quantity of your cervical mucus.